LeonardoVezzani/PSJ_Sampling/README.md

 *C:\blender-git\blender\intern\cycles\kernel\kernel_jitter.h*

-You then may procede building Blender as shown in the guide.
+You then may proceede building Blender as shown in the guide.
 Official blender guide:*https://wiki.blender.org/wiki/Building_Blender*

 **How to use the PSJ**